salt.modules.win_file

 The path must end with a trailing slash otherwise the directory(s) will be created up to the parent directory.
 For example if path is C:\temp\test, then it would be treated as C:\temp\ but if the path ends with a trailing slash like C:\temp\test\, then it would be treated as C:\temp\test\.

-• owner (str) -- The owner of the directory.
+• owner (str, optional) -- The owner of the directory.
 If not passed, it will be the account that created the directory, likely SYSTEM.
+Default is None.

 A dictionary containing the user/group and the basic permissions to grant, ie: {'user': {'perms': 'basic_permission'}}.
 You can also set the applies_to setting here.
 The default is this_folder_subfolders_files.
 Specify another applies_to setting like this: